-Turn OFF the BUS A and BUS B SHORE breakers on the AC distribution panel and in the aft cockpit shore power cabinet.
+Turn OFF the AC select SHORE breaker(s) on the AC distribution panel.
 If the dockside outlet(s) includes a disconnect switch(es) or circuit breaker(s), turn them to the OFF position.
 Disconnect the cable from the dockside outlet(s) and replace the outlet caps.
-Return the cable to the boat.
+Return the cable to the boat, disconnect from inlet, and store.

-4.11 Generator
+4.11 Generator (optional)

-The diesel generator is located in an enclosure in the mechanical space.
+If installed, the diesel generator is located in an enclosure in the mechanical space.
 Fuel-injected generators require bleeding of air from the fuel delivery system prior to initial start-up.
 Bleeding of the fuel system will also be required if the generator is allowed to run out of fuel.
 Continued attempts to start the generator without bleeding the fuel system under these circumstances can lead to engine damage or erratic operation.
 This procedure must be completed by your servicing dealer.